Toward quantum-safe scalable networks: an open, standards-aware key management framework: Introduction

 In these networks, when an application initiates a secure session with a remote peer, its KMS must determine whether the peer is directly reachable or requires a multi-hop relay.
 This introduces several challenges in the design and operation of scalable QKD-based communications:

-\begin{itemize} \item \textbf{KMS Identification:} In nodes hosting multiple KMSs, selecting the appropriate KMS to manage an E2E key request from applications requires additional coordination. \item \textbf{Path Discovery and Relay Coordination:} In nodes hosting multiple KMSs, each KMS must be able to identify and coordinate with the correct KMS instance within the same node to perform the relay of keys. \item \textbf{Scalability:} The system must minimize the operational complexity exposed to applications and KMSs, while ensuring the architecture remains scalable as the number of nodes and key requests grows. \end{itemize}
+\begin{itemize} \item \textbf{KMS Identification:} In nodes hosting multiple KMSs, selecting the appropriate KMS to manage an E2E key request from applications requires additional coordination. \item \textbf{Path Discovery and Relay Coordination:} In nodes hosting multiple KMSs, Each KMS must identify and coordinate with the correct KMS instance within the same node to perform the relay of keys. \item \textbf{Scalability:} The system must minimize the operational complexity exposed to applications and KMSs, while ensuring the architecture remains scalable as the number of nodes and key requests grows. \end{itemize}

 These issues stem from the limited knowledge at individual KMSs, and by the limitations of current QKD standards, which support basic functions but lack full dynamic multi-hop capabilities.
 To address these limitations, this paper proposes a secure multi-hop key delivery framework based on a centralized, programmable architecture leveraging Software-Defined Networking (SDN) principles.
 This approach abstracts complexity from applications and KMSs, introducing a global coordination mechanism to resolve paths and manage relay processes.
 The proposed design enables a centralized discovery and resolution of relay paths and remains compatible with existing and evolving QKD standards.
-Additionally, it offers the possibility to integrate seamlessly different manufacturers and technologies.
+Additionally, it enables seamless integration with different manufacturers and technologies.

 The rest of the paper is organized as follows.
-Firstly, Section \ref{sec:RelatedWork} summarizes the background and literature research of trusted-relay based QKD networks.
-Section \ref{sec:ProposedSystem} introduces the proposed system and describes the operational flow.
-Subsequently, Section \ref{sec:SecAnalysis} provides a theoretical security analysis of the proposed system.
-Finally, Section \ref{sec:conclusions} presents the main conclusions of the work.
+Section \ref{sec:RelatedWork} summarizes the background and literature research.
+Section \ref{sec:ProposedSystem} describes the proposal Section \ref{sec:SecAnalysis} provides a security analysis and performance evaluation results of the proposed system.
+Section \ref{sec:conclusions} presents the main conclusions.